nosqlbench/nosqlbench/engine-cli/src/main/resources/commandline.md

 This is how you actually tell ${PROG} what scenario to run.
 Each of these commands appends script logic to the scenario that will be executed.
 These are considered as commands, can occur in any order and quantity.
-The only rule is that arguments in the arg=value form will apply to the preceding script or activity.
+The only rule is that arguments in the cmdParam=value form will apply to the preceding script or activity.

 Add the named script file to the scenario, interpolating named parameters:

-    script <script file> [arg=value]...
+    script <script file> [cmdParam=value]...

 Add the named activity to the scenario, interpolating named parameters

-    activity [arg=value]...
+    activity [cmdParam=value]...

 ## Logging options